A personal question for you: Are you happy?

 There are some quizzes involved, and you do have to watch videos, but reading isn’t required if you pay attention during the clips.

 A lot of the reading is complementary, Business Insider pointed out.

 Even though the work is divided into weeks, it looks like you can take the course at your own pace.

 Santos is coming to you from her home, so these lectures, as they’re called, don’t feel like the lectures that you might remember from high school or college.
 Santos is relaxed, warm, relatable and it kind of just feels like listening to a friend.

 It’s a cool concept.
 There are even "rewirement" activities, as they’re called, to help you change how you think.

 Thinking about taking the course?
-We are too, actually.
-Email us if you do!
-We’d love to hear about it.
+Email us if you do it!
+We’d love to hear about your experience.